fg-research/website/docs/_sources/blog/product/posts/lstm-fcn-ecg-classification.rst.txt

     In this post, we use our Amazon SageMaker implementation of the Long Short-Term Memory Fully Convolutional Network (LSTM-FCN) <a href="#references">[1]</a>, the
     <a href="https://fg-research.com/algorithms/time-series-classification/index.html#lstm-fcn-sagemaker-algorithm" target="_blank">LSTM-FCN SageMaker algorithm</a>,
-    for classifying the ECG traces in the <a href="https://physionet.org/content/mitdb/1.0.0" target="_blank">PhysioNet MIT-BIH Arrhythmia Database</a>
+    for categorizing the ECG traces in the <a href="https://physionet.org/content/mitdb/1.0.0" target="_blank">PhysioNet MIT-BIH Arrhythmia Database</a>
     <a href="#references">[2]</a>.
     </p>